OudomMunint/Unreal-3rd-person-shooter-4.27/README.md

 - [X] Add graphics option for TSR and Anti-Aliasing.
 - [X] Update base engine to 5.2.0 for native apple silicon support.
 - [X] Update base engine to 5.3.0 for navite apple silicon supoort for lumen and nanite.
+- [ ] Add support for FSR 3 for Unreal Engine 5.4.4.

 ### Screenshots
 <img src="img1.png" width="900"/> <hr/>